-Over 50 years later, the marketers of today continue to face challenges in this constantly-evolving field.
-Every business has their own hurdles to overcome (even us!), so we wanted to hear from other marketers and entrepreneurs about the marketing challenges they face on a daily basis:
+Over 50 years later, the marketers of today continue to face challenges in this constantly evolving field.
+Every business has its own hurdles to overcome (even us!), so we wanted to hear from other marketers and entrepreneurs about the marketing challenges they face on a daily basis:

 Generating Word of Mouth:

 Word of mouth is one of the biggest challenges for us as it’s hard to earn and very hard to measure.
 We have recently started trying to WOW our customers by acts of kindness.

 We send dog bones out to our homeowners with pets along with a Thank You card.
 Not only is this very cheap but it lets our customers know that we are listening and that we care.
 We follow up with an email asking if they received the gift along with links to our Yelp, Google+, and Facebook pages.

 Whenever I survey small businesses and ask their #1 marketing challenge, it is to attract new customers.
 Yet, research study after research study finds that the most profitable source for small business growth is to focus marketing on building connections with a business’ established customers and further to use those deeper connections with established customers to drive word-of-mouth among those active customers.
 Too often word of mouth is left strictly up to chance, yet it is by far the most effective marketing method for small businesses.